Wicklow-based food company The Happy Pear has opened a new café at Dublin Airport.

 This is the pair's fourth café in the country.

-The new Dublin Airport outlet is being opened in association with global foodservice group HMSHost International.
+The new Dublin Airport outlet has been opened in association with global foodservice group HMSHost International.

-“We’re thrilled that our healthy food ideas are among some amazing Irish brands at the airport and we’d like to give a massive thanks to Dublin Airport and HMSHost International for the opportunity to partner on our fourth café,” said The Happy Pear Co-founders, David and Stephen Flynn.
+The Flynns said, "We're thrilled that our healthy food ideas are among some amazing Irish brands at the airport and we'd like to give a massive thanks to Dublin Airport and HMSHost International for the opportunity to partner on our fourth café.

 "Our entire product range is made from natural ingredients with no artificial preservatives, colours or flavourings and this is something that we are very proud of."